-Introducing the second in the Unwanted Life story series, this time Lindsay, who blogs over at – Live, parent, teach, repeat – shares her story with us of feeling like the unwated runt of the litter.
+Introducing the second in the Unwanted Life story series, this time Lindsay, who blogs over at – Live, Parent, Teach, Repeat – shares her story with us of feeling like the unwanted runt of the litter.

 But that’s enough from me, so without further ado, here’s Lindsay’s story in her own words.